The First Vision

 The First Vision is the debut video album by American singer Mariah Carey, released by Sony Music Video on January 22, 1991.
 It is a collection of music videos, live performances, and film footage detailing the development and promotion of Carey's first studio album Mariah Carey (1990).
 Music videos of three Mariah Carey singles – "Vision of Love", "Love Takes Time", and "Someday" – are featured, as are snippets of the future singles "I Don't Wanna Cry" and "There's Got to Be a Way".
 The collection presents Carey performing at New York City's Club Tatou and behind-the-scenes footage of her rehearsing for appearances on Saturday Night Live and It's Showtime at the Apollo.
 During an interview segment, Carey answers questions about her life and music.

 Critics focused on Carey's depiction in The First Vision.
-Some considered it insightful and others opined it projected her in a sexual manner.
+Some considered it insightful, while others opined that it sexually projected her.
 They praised Carey's live performances as an effective vocal showcase.
 The video peaked at numbers 2 and 24 on US and UK music video charts published by Billboard and the Official Charts Company, respectively.
-The Canadian Recording Industry Association certified it gold for shipments of 5,000 copies and the Recording Industry Association of America certified it platinum for 100,000 units in the United States.
+The Canadian Recording Industry Association certified it gold for shipments of 5,000 copies, and the Recording Industry Association of America certified it platinum for 100,000 units in the United States.

 Background and release

-Columbia Records released Mariah Carey's first studio album Mariah Carey on June 12, 1990.
+Columbia Records released Mariah Carey's first studio album, Mariah Carey, on June 12, 1990.
 To support the record, Carey performed live at New York City's Club Tatou, Studio 8H, and Apollo Theater.
 Her first three singles – "Vision of Love", "Love Takes Time", and "Someday" – reached number one on the US Billboard Hot 100 chart.
-Columbia commissioned music videos for the three songs and all were released commercially as part of Carey's debut video album, The First Vision.
+Columbia commissioned music videos for the three songs, and all were released commercially as part of The First Vision.

-Sony Music Video issued The First Vision on VHS in the United States on January 22, 1991, and in the United Kingdom on March 4, 1991.
-A LaserDisc edition followed on August 25, 1992, and a DVD was released in Japan on November 17, 2004.
+Sony Music Video issued The First Vision on VHS in the United States on January 22, 1991, and in the United Kingdom on March 4.
+A LaserDisc edition followed on August 25, 1992, and a DVD was eventually released in Japan on November 17, 2004.
 Sony Pictures Entertainment made it available for digital download and rental in the United States on December 7, 2021.
-Club Tatou performances of "Don't Play That Song" and "Vanishing" are included on disc two of a 1991 Australian edition of Mariah Carey and all were released for digital download and streaming as part of the 2020 extended play The Live Debut – 1990.
+Club Tatou performances of "Don't Play That Song" and "Vanishing" are included on disc two of a 1991 Australian edition of Mariah Carey, and all were released for digital download and streaming as part of the 2020 extended play The Live Debut – 1990.